-Here’s how I suggest you start organizing your strategic account strategy:
+Here’s how I suggest you build a strong account strategy:

 Identify your Accounts

 If you’re a 2-3 million dollar business there are two customer classifications.
-The “keep the lights on customers” and the "future of the business customers”.
+There's the “keep the lights on customers” and the "future of the business customers”.
 The former, are the accounts you maintain and set expectations for.
-They’re the resources so it’s important to maintain these accounts.
-The ”future of the business customers” are the strategic accounts that you need to deliberately chase.
-Assign these accounts to a senior sales rep at an intermediate rate to intentionally over invest in the customer, which majority of the time, has a long-term payoff.
+They’re your key revenue sources.
+The latter is the strategic accounts you deliberately chase.
+Assigning these accounts to a senior sales rep at an intermediate rate ensures you over-invest in the customer, which majority of the time, has a long-term payoff.

-Concentration revenue is a problem in small companies as many fail to maximize revenues from new logos.
+Concentration revenue is a problem faced by many small companies who fail to maximize revenues from new logos.
 It costs a lot of money to bring a new account through the door, so you want to at least guarantee you make back your expenses.
 The magic number for me is 8%.
 Have 8% of customers own the vast majority of your business and don’t grow one customer until you grow the whole base.

 Sell Strategically, not by the Masses